Privacy Policy

 6. Does RIME transfer data outside the European Economic Area(EEA)?

-RIME only transfers data outside the EEA when either the country has a sufficient level of data protection according to the European Commission or when extra safeguards are taken (standard model clauses) with these parties to make sure your personal data is protected in line with GDPR standards.
+RIME only transfers data outside the EEA when either the country has a sufficient level of data protection according to the European Commission or when appropriate safeguards are in place, such as Standard Contractual Clauses approved by the European Commission.

 7. How does RIME secure personal data?